Chintamanichourase/Movie_picker/README.md

-# Retro Flix React App 🎬
+# Movie Picker React App 🎬

-Retro Flix is a simple React application that allows you to search for movies and add them to your watched list.
+Movie Picker is a simple React application that allows you to search for movies and add them to your watched list.
 You can also rate the movies you've watched and see statistics about your watched movies.

 ## Demo 📺